okta/terraform-provider-okta/website/docs/r/log_stream.html.markdown

 - `type` - (Required) Type of the Log Stream - can either be `"aws_eventbridge"` or `"splunk_cloud_logstreaming"` only.

-- `status` - (Optional) Network Status - can either be ACTIVE or INACTIVE only.
+- `status` - (Optional) Log Stream Status - can either be ACTIVE or INACTIVE only.
 Default is ACTIVE.

 - `settings` - (Required) Stream provider specific configuration.